nicoguaro/continuum_mechanics/docs/tutorials/curvilinear_coordinates.rst

    \right) +
    \frac{\partial^2 \phi}{\partial z^2}\, ,

-and we can compute it using the function ``lap``.
+and we can compute it using the function :py:func:`vector.lap`.
 For this function, the first parameter is the expression that we want to compute the Laplacian for, the second parameter is a tuple with the coordinates and the third parameter is a tuple with the scale factors.